maxwellhaydn/speech-to-chess/README.md

 speech-to-chess currently only works in Google Chrome (on desktop and Android).
 Support for other browsers will be added in future releases.

+speech-to-chess only works when you have an active internet connection.
+If you are giving voice commands but getting no response, it may be that your internet connection is down or the quality is poor.

 ## How to play

 To make a move, click the button labelled "Click to give voice command" and say